kmkr/splendid-nudibranch/content.md

 Location Anilao, The Philippines
 Latin Eunice aphroditois
 Tags worm 2014 portrait
 Description The bobbit is my favorite worm.
 It can grow up to a meter, has a stunning purple iridescence, five antennae to sense passing fish and a scissor-like mouth to split prey in half.
 Most of the body is covered in sand, just enough is exposed to ambush surprised fish.
 This worm is quite rare, shy, and mysterious.
-Little is known about its behaviour.
-It's theorized that the worm doesn’t see at all but uses its excellent receptors to detect movement in the water to sense nearby fish.

 DSC03448.jpg